Adopting a pet: The basic requirements –

-- Have the knowledge and consent of your landlord, if you rent or lease your residence
+- Have the knowledge and consent of your landlord, if you rent or lease your residence, proof of official lease agreement is required to show approval that pet(s) are allowed within the residence.

 Pets are a lifetime commitment!